-My Easy Baked Pork Chops are so tender and juicy, and the brown sugar spice rub gives this boneless pork chops a ton of flavor!
+My Easy Baked Pork Chops are so tender and juicy, and the brown sugar spice rub gives this boneless pork chops recipe a ton of flavor!

 I’ll be the first to admit, I’ve never really been a fan of boneless pork chops.
 They always seem like a good idea, but they come out of the oven dry and tough.
 But you know what I figured out?
 It wasn’t the pork’s fault!
 It was mine.
 I finally figured out that I was cooking the poor pork chops to death, and it was slow and painful.

 Here are a few tips I’ve learned about keeping this type of meat super tender and juicy without drying it out:

 - Oil and season.
 Rub the pork chops with a little bit of olive oil before adding the seasoning.
 This will not only help the seasoning stick to the pork, but it adds a little flavor and keep the pork moist.

 - Don’t overcook it.
 People tend to think that pork takes a long time to cook, but with boneless pork chops this rule just doesn’t apply.
 A good rule of thumb for making baked pork chops is 7-8 minutes per half inch of meat in a 400 degree oven.
 Pork roasts and bone-in pork is a different story and will take much longer.